hudsonwg/CIS4930-Extra-Credit/README.md

 - Commit: commits current transaction to main database
 - Rollback: aborts current pending transaction, reverts to pre-transaction state
 - Exit: type exit at any time to exit the program

+# Suggestions For Improvements
+- overall this assignment was enjoyable and not too difficult.
+I think to make this a full "assignment" it might be worth it to specify some sort of data saving requirements or even integrate with a cloud database in order to make it more complex.
+Otherwise great assignment!